stripe/stripe-connect-furever-demo/README.md

 FurEver makes use of the following [Connect embedded components](https://docs.stripe.com/connect/supported-embedded-components):

 - `<ConnectOnboarding />` enables an embedded onboarding experience without redirecting users to Stripe hosted onboarding.
+- `<ConnectBalanceReport />` provides a downloadable financial report of balance activity.
 - `<ConnectPayments />` provides a list to display Stripe payments, refunds, and disputes.
 This also includes handling list filtering, pagination, and CSV exports.
 - `<ConnectPayouts />` provides a list to display Stripe payouts and balance.
 This also includes handling list filtering, pagination, and CSV exports.
+- `<ConnectPayoutReconciliationReport />` provides a downloadable report for reconciling payouts.
 - `<ConnectAccountManagement />` allows users to edit their Stripe account settings without navigating to the Stripe dashboard.
 - `<ConnectNotificationBanner />` displays a list of current and future risk requirements an account needs to resolve.
 - `<ConnectDocuments />` displays a list of tax invoice documents.